Shaik7981/Shaik7981/README.md

 ## 🔍 About Me
 🎓 **Education**: MBA in Business Analytics (Mohan Babu University)
-📊 **Passion**: Turning raw data into actionable insights through visualization and analytics.
+📊 **Passion**: Transforming raw data into actionable insights using analytical tools and techniques.
-🌟 **Expertise**:
+🌟 **Skills**:
-- 🐍 Python | 🛠 SQL | 📈 Power BI
-- 🧮 Excel, Data Cleaning, EDA, and Statistical Analysis.
+- 🐍 **Python**: For data analysis, machine learning, and automation.
+- 🧮 **SQL**: Expert in writing queries, data extraction, and database management.
+- 📈 **Power BI**: Crafting visually appealing and insightful dashboards for business decision-making.
+- 🧑‍💻 **Excel**: Advanced skills in data cleaning, visualization, and statistical analysis.

 ---